dkfans/keeperfx/keeperfx/docs/keeperfx_readme.txt

   Rewritten some of Dungeon Heart behaviour Programming IDE switched to Eclipse for C++
-  New Makefile and project structure - easier to recompile
+  New Makefile and project structure - easier to recompile Rewritten and fixed Word of Power damage code Rewritten missing function for new way of storing bonus levels

 Version: 0.34
   Some fixups in CPU Identification code